-It is also not uncommon for in-grown hairs to masquerade as acne, King says.
+It is also not uncommon for ingrown hairs to masquerade as acne, King says.
 “They can appear like painful pus-filled bumps or cysts.
-From the surface it can be difficult to distinguish these bumps but acne lesions do not contain a trapped hair as ingrown hairs do,” she says.
+From the surface, it can be difficult to distinguish these bumps but acne lesions do not contain trapped hair as ingrown hairs do,” she says.

 Many things can cause bumps on and around your vulva.
 For some women, hormones can cause flare-ups (much like acne on your face), King says.
 For others, “waxing and shaving can also trigger pimple-like bumps because the sensitive skin in this area is easily irritated and inflamed after hair removal,” she explains.